Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Conclusion

 \section{Conclusion}

 We presented a method that performs generalized Bayesian inference with amortized cost estimation.
-Our method produces good predictive samples on several benchmark tasks and we showed that it allows amortized parameter estimation of Hodgkin-Huxley models given experimental recordings from the Allen Cell Types Database.
+Our method produces good predictive samples on several benchmark tasks, especially in the case of misspecified observations, and we showed that it allows amortized parameter estimation of Hodgkin-Huxley models given experimental recordings from the Allen Cell Types Database.